nais/handbook/docs/technical/upgrading-kafka.md

 ## 1. Upgrade in dev-nais-dev first

-The dev-nais-dev tenant is our testing tenant, and allows testing platform changes without affecting developer teams.
+The dev-nais tenant is our testing tenant, and allows testing platform changes without affecting developer teams.
 By upgrading in dev-nais-dev first, we can check that kafka-canary continues to work, and optionally run additional tests to verify that everything works.

 It is considered enough to check that the kafka-canary continues to work and handles the upgrade process without major issues.

-Once everything is confirmed to work in dev-nais-dev, rolling out to other tenants/clusters can be planned.
+Once everything is confirmed to work in dev-nais-dev, rolling out to ci-nais should be next.

 Upgrading is done by changing `kafka_version` in the `naas.tf` file for [dev-nais tenant, dev environment](https://github.com/nais/nais-terraform-modules/blob/main/tenants/dev-nais/naas.tf).

+## 2. Upgrade the ci-nais tenant

+The ci-nais tenant is our CI tenant, and should emulate a production tenant as close as possible.
+Upgrading in ci-nais will allow us to check that the upgrade process works in a tenant that is more similar to production.

+Once everything is confirmed to work in ci-nais, rolling out to other tenants/clusters should be started as soon as possible.

+Upgrading is done by changing `kafka_version` in the `naas.tf` file for [ci-nais tenant, ci environment](https://github.com/nais/nais-terraform-modules/blob/main/tenants/dev-nais/naas.tf).

-## 2. Upgrade development environments
+## 3. Upgrade development environments

 Currently, NAV is the only tenant that uses Kafka, but we have one project that fall in this category: